How to help someone with dementia look after their oral health

 - Clean them over a soft surface to make sure they don’t get broken

-Another risk for people living with dementia is losing their dentures due to increasing memory loss.
-Decide on a consistent place to keep their dentures during the night, such as a particular shelf in the bathroom, or on a bedside table.
-Keep them there when the person doesn’t need to wear them, to decrease the chances of them getting lost.
+People living with dementia often risk losing their dentures due to increasing memory loss.
+Decide on a place to keep their dentures every night, such as a particular shelf in the bathroom, or on a bedside table.
+Remember to keep them there when the person doesn’t need to wear them, to decrease the chances of them getting lost.

 If a pair of dentures goes missing, it might be difficult for a person to eat and speak.
 Get in touch with your dentist as soon as possible to get them replaced.